kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 ```

 ### Stderr
-Logs can be sent to stderr as usual.
+glog logs can be sent to stderr as usual.
 In addition, we will output error code from [err_map.go](https://github.com/kubernetes/minikube/blob/master/pkg/minikube/problem/err_map.go) as a parsable JSON message to stderr.

 This will be done by adding the following function to the `out` package: